dkmfbk/knowledgestore-docker/README.md

 To build the KnowledgeStore container, simply run **`./build_ks_container.sh`**.
 This will create a Docker image named **`ks`**, based on the **`centos`** operating system image.
 These images will take around 1.1GB of disk space.
 You can remove them by calling **`docker rmi ks`** and then **`docker rmi centos:7.2.1511`** (make sure to remove any container based on these images, first - see below).

+You will be able to access the docker container via ssh using some predefined credentials (user: root; password: password).
+Feel free to define more secure credentials editing the line `RUN echo 'root:password'` in the Dockerfile, replacing `password` with any string of your choice before runnning the **`./build_ks_container.sh`** script.

 ### 2. Starting the container